-All wells in the 2021 Plan target a shallow zone and one planned producer (VRU 5452) has a surface hole location within 800 feet of a "Sensitive Developed Area" such that the preparation of a Mid-Zone Supplement is not required.
+All wells in the Year 2022 Plan target a shallow zone and one planned producer (VRU 5452) has a surface hole location within 800 feet of a "Sensitive Developed Area" such that the preparation of a Mid-Zone Supplement is not required.

-Based on the uncertainty that any given well will perform as anticipated, Sentinel Peak Resources prepared a plan as discussed in the sections that follow.
+Based on the uncertainty that any given well will perform as anticipated, SPR prepared a plan as discussed in the sections that follow.

-A drilling and re-drilling schedule was developed utilizing a single drilling rig on the field.
+A drilling and re-drilling schedule was developed utilizing a single drilling rig in the field.